Book 1 in the Summer Resort Series

 Reviews of Cooper’s Charm

-is Book 1 in the Love at the Resort Series
+is Book 1 in the Summer Resort Series

 The full series reading order is as follows: